Blog Banner SVG

 3. Annual TDS = ₹6,000 × 12 = ₹72,000

-If rent per month is more than ₹50,000, the company must deduct 10% TDS and pay it to the government.
+If the rent per month is more than ₹50,000, the company must deduct 10% TDS and pay it to the government.

 Example 2: New Partnership TDS – Section 194T Application